Jan. 9-18, 2020 This is the updated itinerary since flights to Camaguey were banned on 10/25/19.

 Havana Jazz Festival utilizes various venues throughout the city, including Mella Theatre, Sevilla Hotel, Karl Marx Theatre, and the National Theatre of Cuba.
 We’ll go from dinner to one of the performances.
 Meals: Breakfast, Dinner

 We will start the day with part II of the walking tour of Old Havana City.
-We will see the Cathedral Plaza (notice the seashells on the side of the cathedral).
 From here we will walk to the nearby mural and other plazas and hear the stories of how they were built and the difference purposes they served.
 There are lots of shops to peek into here, and great places to rest over a cup of coffee.

 Jan.
 18: Goodbye